violaaas/music/guide/HowTo.md

 **[Audio/Video Engineer]**
 - Work with a conductor or party responsible for setting the tempo/interpretation.
 - Create a click track represents the tempo/interpretation discussed.
-Placeholder: See what is a click track and how to create it.
+TODO: See what is a click track and how to create it.
 - Check in with conductor/musician to ensure the click track is correct.
 - Make the click track available for download by everyone in the project (musicians, audio/video engineer, and project manager).